-The Voluntary Paternity Affidavit Program understands that there is a lot of information to share with unmarried parents in a short amount of time, so numerous resources have been developed to assist you in the process of educating parents.
+The Voluntary Paternity Affidavit Program understands there is a lot of information to share with unmarried parents, so many resources have been developed to help you educate them.

 A free curriculum to teach unmarried parents about paternity affidavits is available for download.
 The following resources are within the curriculum:

 - Leader’s Guide – Learn about how to use the curriculum materials to teach unmarried parents about paternity affidavits.